itsmeAYUSH/itsmeAYUSH/README.md

 - 👋 Hi, I’m Ayush Sagar computer science graduate.
-- 👀 I’m interested in web development, designing, java and lot more.
+- 👀 I’m interested in front end development, designing, java and lot more.
 - 🌱 I’m currently learning Java-script, data-structures and algorithms in Java.
 - 💞️ I’m looking to collaborate on project related to web programming/designs and DSA/Java questions.
 - 📫 can reach me on instagram: https://www.instagram.com/ayushsagar.0_x/ or mail: ayushksagar14@gmail.com